The Latest: Education Department guts its civil rights office

 There’s new data on how many immigrants have been arrested since Trump took office

-A senior Immigration and Customs Enforcement official speaking on condition of anonymity said during a call with reporters that they have arrested 32,809 people so far.

-The official said of those ICE has arrested, 14,111 were convicted criminals.
-Another 9,980 had pending criminal charges.
+A senior Immigration and Customs Enforcement official speaking on condition of anonymity said during a call with reporters that they have arrested 32,809 people so far, 14,111 of which were convicted criminals and 9,980 with pending criminal charges.

 A further 8,718 had violated U.S. immigration law, which usually means they crossed the border illegally but haven’t committed other crimes since arriving.